jakecush1/Sleep-web/Measures of Sleep Quality.md

 - pain
 - medicine

+This is not very computational in nature, but seems near-ubiquitous when studying sleep.

 # Polysomnography
 Polysomnography, often called a "sleep study", is an objective measure of sleep quality.
 This requires much greater access to data than one would normally have available, including brain waves, blood oxygen levels, heart rate, as well as eye and leg movements.

 It is a common means to diagnose [[Sleep Disorders]] such as sleep apnea.

-While curtial to diagnosis, polysomnographic studies are time-consuming and expensive.
+While crucial to diagnosis, polysomnographic studies are time-consuming and expensive.

-Athens Insomnia Scale (AIS), Insomnia Severity Index (ISI), Mini-Sleep Questionnaire (MSQ), Jenkins Sleep Scale (JSS), Leeds Sleep Evaluation Questionnaire (LSEQ), SLEEP-50 Questionnaire, and Epworth Sleepiness Scale (ESS).

 # Wakefulness After Sleep Onset (WASO)
 Measured by actigraphy, a wearable sleep test which measures movement during sleep usually over the course of several weeks.